 For locations outside the coverage area, nowcasting will not be displayed.
 Also, if a radar is temporary down for maintenance or technical problems, the precipitation forecast will not be shown for locations in the surrounding areas.

 You may experience that the weather symbols and Nowcasting display different information.
 The weather symbols are based on weather models that are updated several times a day, while the nowcast is calculated using radar images updated continuously.
 These two forecasts are independent and the new precipitation forecast is the most frequently updated forecast.

 Where do I find the new forecast?

-Nowcasting is currently available on the Yr mobile website and on the Yr app for iPhone.
-We are also working on adding the new forecast to our app for Android this winter.
+Nowcasting is currently available on the Yr mobile website and on the Yr app for iOS and Android.